simongalasso/rubik/README.md

 # rubik (work in progress)
-A Rubik's Cube solver using Autodidactic Iteration Reinforcement Learning, written in Rust<br/>
+A Rubik's Cube solver, written in Rust<br/>
 This is a 42 school project <strong>[Final grade: work in progress]</strong>

 ---